 We do not assign a qualitative adjustment for the EBRD's operating environment.
-While several of its countries of operation are heavily affected by the conflict, EBRD's wide portfolio diversification across countries and sectors is an important mitigant.
-Also the share of countries for which we assign a negative outlook on the sovereign ratings is not particularly elevated in EBRD's case.
+While several of its countries of operation are heavily affected by the conflict, EBRD's wide portfolio diversification across countries and sectors is an important mitigant (see Exhibit 6).
+Also, the bank benefits from substantial guarantees and donor support for its lending to Ukraine, which is and will remain its highest-risk large exposure.